pyIVLS/pyIVLS/README.md

 ##      this may require introduction of new/replacement of plugin type/function classification, as the recipe editor should know what plugins allow looping, and what are just direct measurements.
 Also looping interface should be thought through.
 # 12. plugins share is implemented (e.g for threadStopped and MplCanvas), but during plugin install the version of shared libraries should be checked and updated if needed
 # 13. there may be a reason to make "hiddenLoad" option for plugins, i.e. the plugin will be loaded but there will be not setting tab and MDI window for it.
 That may be useful e.g. for duplicating a part of keithley plugin to sweep and not showing Keithley plugin at all.
 The idea would be to have a minimalistic set of parameters, ad if more needed the main plugin may be switched on
+# 14(!BUG!). there may be a bug with loading new plugins from the interface. function excange happens when the public_function_exchange of pyIVLS container is called, but not it seems that it is called only at the startup.
+It should be called at some point from the plugin loader also.
+Also the plugins themself will not update the funcction list...

 #### Plugin list
 #1.
 Keithley2612B: interface to SMU